Academic Policies

 Credit for Online Courses

-CAS students can count up to four online courses (up to a total of 16 credits) toward the baccalaureate degree.
-They can be taken in other NYU schools and/or be applied as external transfer credit.
+Online courses may be taken in other NYU schools and/or be applied as external transfer credit.
 No prior approval is needed to take an NYU online course.
 However, students must petition to transfer in external online courses.
 Petitions are filed through the Office of the Associate Dean for Students.

 Online courses cannot meet the requirements of any CAS major or minor unless they are accepted and approved by the department's director of undergraduate studies.